 Media and Publications

 The Cowl is the student-run newspaper of Providence College.
 Since 1935, The Cowl has been informing the campus and the Providence College community.
-The Cowl contains six sections: News, World, Commentary, Arts & Entertainment, Portfolio, and Sports.
+The Cowl contains six sections: News, Opinion, Photography, Arts & Entertainment, Portfolio, and Sports.
 The Cowl’s staff is not limited to writers, only.
 Copy editors, photographers, cartoonists, circulations personnel, an advertisement staff, and many others all contribute to making the weekly publication a useful source for campus news, and much more.
 More than anything, The Cowl provides a forum for objective reporting and dynamic creativity.
 Its proud legacy and eclectic mix of personnel make The Cowl one of Providence College’s most unique organizations.

 PCTV is Providence College’s student-operated television production organization.
 While offering hands-on experience in the television and broadcasting fields to PC students, it provides the campus with an inside peek at different aspects of Friar Life.
 PCTV aims to produce high quality, educational, informational, and entertaining programs.
 All of the original content is student produced – from concept to finished product – and students fill all roles in the creation of the programs.
 Endless hours of content are generated between the three main departments: Entertainment, News, and Sports.
 Each section has a specialized staff assigned to writing, filming, editing, and producing specific shows relevant to the department.
 By being involved with PCTV, Providence College students are given the opportunity to work in a professional environment with specialized equipment, in order to prepare them for the professional market.